reshamas/reshamas.github.io/_posts/2000-01-01-data-umbrella-latam-2021-scikit-learn-sprint-report.md

 There were two invited contributors, joining from India and Germany.
 Invited contributors were those who participated in a prior sprint and have continued contributing to scikit-learn.
 They were paired with a new contributor.

 ### Applications Received
-The countries in the AFME region with the most applicants are:
+The countries in the Latin America region with the most applicants are:
+- Brasil: 36
+- Argentina: 26
-- Nigeria:  20
+- Colombia: 11
-- Kenya:  12
+- Venezuela:  9
-- Saudi Arabia:  8
-- South Africa:  5
+- Mexico:  5
+- Peru: 3
+- Ecuador: 3
+- Chile: 2
+- Bolivia: 1
+- Costa Rica: 1
+- Guatemala: 1

+Applications from regions outside of Latin America include:
+- United States: 10
+- India: 7
+- Canada: 2
-- Sweden: 4
+- Germany: 2
-- Morocco:  4
+- Spain: 2

+Other countries with 1 application each: Australia, Greece, Poland, Romania, Saudi Arabia, United Kingdom.

 ### Spoken Languages
 All communication was in English.
 All participants felt comfortable conversing in English.
 Languages spoken by participants included:  English, Arabic, French, Kishwahli, Persian, Hindi, Urdu, Turkish and German.